Wexner Service Corps

 Additional volunteering opportunities could include coordinating with local organizations on disaster relief, working with children from low-income backgrounds, building and maintaining community gardens, cooking and preparing food for soup kitchens, and running programs for adults with developmental disabilities.
 During both the service trip and the year-round component, WSC members study Jewish texts and contemporary sources, discuss issues related to social justice and community service and participate in experiential learning activities.

-Applications (now closed) were open from Tuesday, January 22nd through Tuesday, February 12th for students currently in 10th and 11th grade (those going into 11th and 12th grades in the 2019-2020 academic year) to apply for participation in the WSC, beginning with a trip to Detroit in June of 2019, followed by year-round service in Columbus.
+Applications (now closed) were open from Tuesday, January 22nd through Tuesday, February 12th for students currently in 10th and 11th grade (those going into 11th and 12th grades in the 2019-2020 academic year) to apply for participation in the WSC, beginning with a trip to Detroit, June 2-7, 2019, followed by year-round service in Columbus.

 Through the generosity of Leslie and Abigail Wexner and The Wexner Foundation, all expenses will be paid.

 A New Leader for the Wexner Heritage Program

 We're thrilled to announce a new leader of the Wexner Heritage Program, Rabba Yaffa Epstein.